 “Jesus has a Nazareth problem” (interview transcript)—Pt.
 3

-The Nazarene is “the enlightened one” (See also here.)
+The Natsarene is “the enlightened one” (See also here.)
 René: …Everything is showing that Marcion’s was in fact the first gospel and that Capernaum was the original hometown of Jesus.
-The reason “Nazareth” was invented—that would be by Matthew, now, and taken up by Luke—is to change “the Nazarene,” because “Nazarene” was objectionable to the Catholic Church.
-“Nazarene” had some strong religious and theological meanings at the time, and it would be very valuable if scholarship looked seriously at this question, because this brings us to the heart of the issue: What does “Nazarene” mean?
+The reason “Nazareth” was invented—that would be by Matthew, now, and taken up by Luke—is to change “the Natsarene,” because “Natsarene” was objectionable to the Catholic Church.
+“Natsarene” had some strong religious and theological meanings at the time, and it would be very valuable if scholarship looked seriously at this question, because this brings us to the heart of the issue: What does “Nazarene” [Natsarene] mean?
 René: Jesus in the earliest gospels is called “Jesus the Nazarene.”
 But nobody seems to know what that meant.
-Now, “Nazarene” means the enlightened person, … Continue reading
+Now, “Natsarene” [in Semitic] means … Continue reading

 The Natsarene (“Nazarene”) Religion – Pt.
 8